Our Mission & Vision

 The staff and Board of Directors of My World of Learning Child Care Association believe that all children have the right to attend our centre.
 We strongly believe an inclusive environment helps children develop empathy and to accept each other as individuals.
 We offer quality child care that offers a developmentally and individually appropriate learning environment.

-My World of Learning Child Care Association provides an inclusive environment by including children with special needs at the naturally occurring rate of approximately 10% of the population.
+My World of Learning Child Care Association provides an inclusive environment for all children by including children with special needs at the naturally occurring rate of approximately 10% of the population.
+All children have the right to attend our centre, on their registered days, during the centre’s regular operating hours.

 Teachers are required to attend professional development opportunities each year.
 They are encouraged to attend workshops on the subject of inclusion.
 Resource materials are available to assist teachers to be effective in providing inclusive care.

-The centre applies annually for the Supported Child Care Grant through the Department of Community Services.
+The centre applies annually for the Supported Child Care Grant through the Department of Education and Early Childhood Development.
 This grant provides funding to assist the day care in having an extra, non-ratio teacher on staff to assist in meeting the needs of all the children.